-JPMorgan Chase maintains memberships and/or participates (either directly or indirectly) in 20 significant financial market utilities ("FMU") to facilitate the clearing and settlement of customer security, derivative, and cash transactions.

-Those 20 financial market utilities are listed and described below.
+JPMorgan Chase maintains memberships and/or participates in (either directly or indirectly) financial market utilities ("FMU") to facilitate the clearing and settlement of customer security, derivative, and cash transactions.
+The most significant financial market utilities are listed and described below.